-F8: Human Subjects Research Trivia

-Track(s): IRB Basics; HRPP/IRB Administration/Management and Process

-This session will be a review of regulatory requirements in the form of a game.
+F8: Human Subjects Research Trivia Track(s): IRB Basics; HRPP/IRB Administration/Management and Process This session will be a review of regulatory requirements in the form of a game.
 Categories include 2018 Common Rule, vulnerable subjects, informed consent, investigational drugs, and investigational devices.
 Attendees will be divided into teams.
 After a team provides the question to the answer given, the host will provide an explanation for the answer.
 This session experience will help attendees understand the fundamentals, as well as serve as a refresher for people with advanced knowledge.
 In addition, attendees will build teamwork skills while developing an answer to questions about human subject research.
+Learning Objectives: Learning Objectives:

-- •Understand HRPP/IRB and research ethics fundamentals
+- Understand HRPP/IRB and research ethics fundamentals

-- ·Build teamwork skills
+- Build teamwork skills

 - •Have fun!

-Target Audience(s): Clinical Research Staff; Compliance Personnel; Educators/Trainers; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IRB Members, Chairs, and Vice

-F9: Are We Doing Enough?
-Creating a Sense of Belonging and Opportunities for HRPP Professionals

-Track(s): Advancing Equity and Justice in Research; Leadership Development Skills
+Target Audience(s): Clinical Research Staff; Compliance Personnel; Educators/Trainers; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors; IRB Members, Chairs, and Vice F9: Are We Doing Enough?
+Creating a Sense of Belonging and Opportunities for HRPP Professionals Track(s): Advancing Equity and Justice in Research; Leadership Development Skills This session will provide insight into the challenges faced by ethics professionals from marginalized backgrounds, as well as strategies for creating more diversity, belonging, and opportunities for these individuals in the field of research ethics.
+Participants will discuss potential strategies for increasing diversity and opportunities for ethics professionals from different backgrounds, and will gain insight into how to create more inclusive and equitable career pathways.
+Learning Objectives:

-- •Identify the challenges faced by ethics professionals from diverse backgrounds - •Discuss strategies for creating a sense of belonging and opportunities for ethics professionals from different backgrounds - •Gain insight from HR professionals into how leaders and managers can create more inclusive and equitable workplaces

-Target Audience(s): Compliance Personnel; Diversity, Equity, Inclusion, and Justice; Educators/Trainers; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors

-F10: HRPP/IRB Management 101: Real-World Discussions Regarding How to Effectively Run a HRPP/IRB Office

-Track(s): Leadership Skills Development; HRPP/IRB Administration/Management and Process Join HRPP and IRB directors for a candid discussion regarding how to tackle the most difficult management challenges.
+Identify the challenges faced by ethics professionals from diverse backgrounds •Discuss strategies for creating a sense of belonging and opportunities for ethics professionals from different backgrounds •Gain insight from HR professionals into how leaders and managers can create more inclusive and equitable workplaces Target Audience(s): Compliance Personnel; Diversity, Equity, Inclusion, and Justice; Educators/Trainers; HRPP/IRB Administrators, Managers, and Staff; HRPP/IRB Directors F10: HRPP/IRB Management 101: Real-World Discussions Regarding How to Effectively Run a HRPP/IRB Office Track(s): Leadership Skills Development; HRPP/IRB Administration/Management and Process Join HRPP and IRB directors for a candid discussion regarding how to tackle the most difficult management challenges.
 While most individuals assuming a leadership role overseeing a HRPP/IRB have sufficient regulatory expertise, many HRPP and IRB directors are new to operational and strategic management.
 This session will discuss core HRPP/IRB leadership responsibilities such as staffing, performance management, organizational structure, budgeting, forecasting, establishing IRB review fees, overseeing the assessment of HRPP/IRB compliance, quality, efficiency and effectiveness, and advocating for resources.
 Specific strategies for tackling these management responsibilities, including the use of publicly available peer metrics and local organizational data, will be discussed.
 Speakers will share their real-world experiences and the solutions they developed to address various management challenges.

-- •Understand critical management responsibilities for running a HRPP/IRB office - •Identify strategies HRPP/IRB directors can adopt to effectively fulfill these responsibilities - •Through case examples, highlight real-world experiences of HRPP/IRB directors and identify solutions for specific management challenges

-Target Audience(s): HRPP/IRB Directors
+Learning Objectives: •Understand critical management responsibilities for running a HRPP/IRB office •Identify strategies HRPP/IRB directors can adopt to effectively fulfill these responsibilities •Through case examples, highlight real-world experiences of HRPP/IRB directors and identify solutions for specific management challenges Target Audience(s): HRPP/IRB Directors

-F11: Navigating Data and Specimen Sharing for Transnational Research

-Track(s): Transnational Research Collaborations; Research Involving Data and Biospecimens Transnational research collaborations increasingly include plans to share data and biospecimens across research sites.
+🔒 [🔊 F11: Navigating Data and Specimen Sharing for Transnational Research Track(s): Transnational Research Collaborations; Research Involving Data and Biospecimens Transnational research collaborations increasingly include plans to share data and biospecimens across research sites.
 Researchers interested in sharing data and biospecimens globally must be aware of applicable data/biospecimen sharing requirements and incorporate mechanisms to address these requirements in their research plans.
-Likewise, IRBs must be prepared to review projects involving global data/biospecimen sharing and assist researchers in navigating applicable consent, data privacy and security, and material transfer requirements.
+Likewise, IRBs must be prepared to review projects involving global data/biospecimen sharing and assist researchers in navigating applicable consent, data privacy, and security and material transfer requirements.
+Learning Objectives: